2013 Lexus CT 200h

 Around town, below 25 mph, Eco mode is fine.
 But if you're accelerating past that, especially up a hill, the CT will shift itself into power (Sport) mode.
 The differences between Eco, Normal and Sport modes are not in their limit to power, but in how fast it will accelerate to that limit.

 Fuel economy for the CT 200h is an EPA-estimated 43/40 mpg City/Highway or 42 mpg Combined, on regular 87-octane gasoline.
-But during our one-week test of the 2012 model, we didn't see it.
+But during our one-week test, we didn't see it.
 Out on the freeway at a steady 68 mph, we got 37.7 mpg; around town, driving like a little old lady, we saw 20.6 mpg.
 Granted, there were a lot of hills and it was cold so the heater was running, but that's less than half of what the EPA says.

 There's a Braking mode, which gets the most out of regenerative brake energy to build up the battery charge.
 You can definitely feel it, because it slows down the car faster when you back off.
 Ironically, it slows the car down too fast, around the city when you want that battery charged up; you can't coast or glide as far.
 But it's great when you're driving down a curvy mountain or on a busy freeway.
 When you get there you'll have a full tank of battery juice.